Database settings¶

 shard = 0

 Name of your database.
 Clients that connect to PgDog will need to use this name to refer to the database.
-For multiple entries part of the same cluster, use the same name.
+For multiple entries that are part of the same cluster, use the same value.

 Default: none (required)